Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Final Words

-If you’re someone that feels that your customers deserve the best for what they’re paying you, then you, too, should use the best tools for the job.
+If you are someone who feels that your customers deserve the best for what they’re paying you, then you, too, should use the best tools for the job.
 In this case, you should get the best compact router.
-Hopefully, the list provided above will help you choose something that fulfills both yours and your customer’s needs.
+Hopefully, the list provided above will help you choose something that fulfills both your and your customer’s needs.

 More Router Information: